Have you noticed that your engine is not running as it should and the engine light is sometimes showing up?

 If you have an inline 4, 5 or 6 engine, you will most likely find your spark plugs at the top of the valve cover.
 It can also be fitted on the side of the cylinder head (mostly on older cars).
 In some cars, you have to remove a cover above the valve cover to remove and replace the spark plugs.

 How many spark plugs does my car engine have?

-Having two spark plugs per cylinder is not very common, but in case you have it on your car, it can be worth to check it out.
-There is mostly older japan car’s that are using Dual Ignition.
+Having two spark plugs per cylinder is not very common, but in case you have them on your car, it can be worth to checking it out.
+This is mostly found on older Japanese cars that are using dual ignition.
 If you want to find out more about the dual ignition, check it out here on Wikipedia: Dual Ignition